10 Signs of an Unhealthy Gut and What to Do About It

 9. Chronic Constipation

-Unless severe, constipation rarely raises alarm.
-But maybe it should
+Except in severe cases, constipation rarely raises the alarm.
+But maybe it should.

 To maintain healthy digestion, you should be pooping at least once a day.
 If less frequent, your body could quickly become overloaded with toxins.
-Healthy BM’s are a sign of a healthy you — so make sure you’re eating plenty of fiber to help your motility stay frequent.
+Healthy BM’s are a sign of a healthy you — so make sure you’re eating plenty of soluble fiber to help your motility stay consistent.

 10. Inflammation

-Now that you understand the symptoms of an unhealthy gut, learn how you can reverse those symptoms and restore your health with prebiotics, probiotics, and postbiotics.
+Now that you understand the symptoms of an unhealthy gut, learn how you can more efficiently reverse those symptoms and restore your health with prebiotics, probiotics, and postbiotics.

 References